Configuration spaces of circles in the plane: Configuration spaces of points, circles, and disks

 which is a well known equivalent condition for two circles to intersect.

 The disk case works analogously; we just need to show that the $i$th and $j$th disks intersect if and only if $d(\vec{c}_i,\vec{c}_j)\le r_i+r_j$, and this is clear. \end{proof}

-The main goal of this paper is to understand the fundamental groups of these configuration spaces.
-The disk case turns out be essentially the same as the point case, and so yields the classical braid and pure braid groups, but the circle case is much more subtle.
+The main goal of this paper is to understand the fundamental groups of these labeled and unlabeled configuration spaces.
+The disk case turns out to be essentially the same as the point case, and so yields the classical braid and pure braid groups, but the circle case is much more subtle.

 \begin{remark} For any of these configuration spaces, we will use the terms ``connected'' and ``connected component'' with the implicit understanding that these are equivalent to ``path connected'' and ``path component''.
 The reason is that, as mentioned, the topology comes from embedding in some $\R^d$, and it is clear from Proposition~\ref{prop:semialg} that any of these spaces are open in their respective $\R^d$, hence are locally path connected.
 Thus, for example, we will refer to things like, ``the fundamental group of each connected component.'' \end{remark}